 If you are not able to collect an adequate sample or you do not ship your sample within 24 hours of collection, our lab may not be able to perform your test.
 If this happens, we'll contact you to discuss next steps.

 Within 24hrs upon receiving

-If you’re COVID-19 test is positive or indeterminate, our AML Health physician will contact you directly by phone or mail.
+If your COVID-19 test is positive, one of our Access Network Physician's will contact you directly by phone.